Spanish–Moro conflict: Chinese threat to the Spanish and 1663 Chinese rebellion

 In 1662, Koxinga's Chinese forces raided several towns in the Philippines and demanded tribute from the Spanish colonial government, threatening to attack Manila if his demands were not met.
 The Spanish refused to pay the tribute and reinforced the garrisons around Manila, but the planned attack never took place due to Koxinga's sudden death in that year after expelling the Dutch on Taiwan.

 Koxinga's threat to invade the Philippines and expel the Spanish resulted in the Spanish failure to conquer the Islamic Moro people in Mindanao.
-The threat of Chinese invasion forced the Spanish to stop their conquest of the Moros and withdraw their garrisons to Manila.
+The threat of Chinese invasion forced the Spanish to halt their conquest of the Moros and withdraw their garrisons to Manila.
 Koxinga's death resulted in the invasion being canceled.
 The Spanish retreated occurred in 1663.
 Zamboanga and Mindanao became devoid of Spanish soldiers after the Chinese threat against Manila.
 The Chinese threat effectively destroyed the Spanish plan to conquer and colonize the Moros in Zamboanga.
 Governor Bobadilla was the one who conducted the evacuation.
 Mindanao was just about to be colonized by Christians before Koxinga's planned conquest of the Philippines destroyed the entire Spanish plan to conquer Mindanao.
 Iligan and Zamboanga were given up by the Spanish.

 Throughout 1656, 1657, 1660, and 1662, the Moros attacked and pillaged towns on Spanish-controlled islands, sailing around the area in order to raid.
 They defeated Spanish attempts to take the fort of Sultan Kudarat.
-The Spanish had been on the verge of victory over the Moros, before Koxinga's threat and the subsequent Chinese rebellion against the Spanish resulted in the Spanish forces fleeing from the battle with the Moros to defend Manila against the Chinese.
+The Spanish had been on the victory over the Moros, before Koxinga's threat and the subsequent Chinese rebellion against the Spanish resulted in the Spanish forces fleeing from the battle with the Moros to defend Manila against the Chinese.
 The Spanish Governor General Sebastian Hurtado de Corcuera brought soldiers from Peru and Mexico and had defeated the Moro Sultan Kudarat and built forts in Moro territory in Zamboanga, reversing previous Moro successes.
 The people of Manila were celebrating the victories of the Spanish.
 Koxinga's threat to the Spanish led to Spanish troops in Moro land being withdrawn by Governor Sebastian Manrique de Lara.
 After this, the Moros essentially had a free rein to attack the Spanish.
 Zamboanga became devoid of Spanish as they fled to Luzon to defend against the threatened invasion.